arizvisa/ida-minsc/docs/static/install.rst

     # If you prefer backslashes, make sure you escape them.
     root = 'C:\\Users\\Guest\\ida-minsc'

-After the file has been modified, you can then deploy this file into your IDA user directory under the sub-directory labeled "``plugins``".
-On the Windows platform, IDA Pro's user directory is typically found at "``%APPDATA%/Roaming/Hex-Rays/IDA Pro``" whereas on Linux or MacOS the path to this directory can be found under "``$HOME/.idapro``" [:ref:`1<install-references>`].
-If you're not sure of the path that IDA's user directory is located at, you can simply execute the following at the IDAPython prompt to print out the correct path.
+After the file has been modified, it is then ready to be depoyed into your IDA user directory under the sub-directory labeled "``plugins``".
+On the Windows platform, the IDA Pro user directory is typically found at "``%APPDATA%/Roaming/Hex-Rays/IDA Pro``" whereas on Linux or MacOS the path to this directory can be found under "``$HOME/.idapro``".
+If you're not sure of the path that IDA's user directory is located at, you can simply execute the following at the IDAPython prompt to print out its location.

 .. code-block:: python

     > print(idaapi.get_user_idadir())

-After you have modified the file and identified your IDA user directory that you will be deploying the modified file into, you can then copy the "``./plugins/minsc.py``" file to it.
-To ensure this directory exists, you can execute the following at the IDAPython prompt to first create the directory (which could raise an exception if it already exists), and then print out the location that you will need to copy the "``./plugins/minsc.py``" file into.
+Once knowing the location of the IDA user directory and identifying your "``plugins``" directory, you can then copy the modified "``./plugins/minsc.py``" file into it.
+To ensure this directory exists, you can execute the following at the IDAPython prompt which first creates the directory (which could raise an exception if it already exists), and then output the exact location that you will need to copy the "``./plugins/minsc.py``" file into.

 .. code-block:: python